The Prestige (film): Critical response

-The film score was written by English musician and composer David Julyan.
-Julyan had previously collaborated with director Christopher Nolan on Following, Memento and Insomnia.
-Following the film's narrative, the soundtrack had three sections: the Pledge, the Turn, and the Prestige.

-Track listing

-Some critics were disappointed with the score, acknowledging that while it worked within the context of the film, it was not enjoyable by itself.
-Jonathan Jarry of SoundtrackNet described the score as "merely functional," establishing the atmosphere of dread but never taking over.
-Although the reviewer was interested with the score's notion, Jarry found the execution was "extremely disappointing."

-Christopher Coleman of Tracksounds felt that though it was "...a perfectly fitting score," it was completely overwhelmed by the film, and totally unnoticed at times.
-Christian Clemmensen of Filmtracks recommended the soundtrack for those who enjoyed Julyan's work on the film, and noted that it was not for those who expected "any semblance of intellect or enchantment in the score to match the story of the film."
-Clemmensen called the score lifeless, "constructed on a bed of simplistic string chords and dull electronic soundscapes."

-The song "Analyse" by Radiohead frontman Thom Yorke is played over the credits.

 Home media

 The Region 1 disc is by Buena Vista Home Entertainment, and was released on February 20, 2007, and is available on DVD and Blu-ray formats.
 The Warner Bros.
 Region 2 DVD was released on March 12, 2007.
 It is also available in both BD and regionless HD DVD in Europe (before HD DVD was canceled).
 Special features are minimal, with the documentary Director's Notebook: The Prestige – Five Making-of Featurettes, running roughly twenty minutes combined, an art gallery and the trailer.
 Nolan did not contribute to a commentary as he felt the film primarily relied on an audience's reaction and did not want to remove the mystery from the story.

 The film was released by Warner Bros.
-Home Entertainment on Ultra HD Blu-ray on December 18, 2017 in the United Kingdom.
-The film was also released by Touchstone Home Entertainment on Ultra HD Blu-ray on December 19, 2017 in the United States.
+Home Entertainment on Ultra HD Blu-ray on December 18, 2017, in the United Kingdom.
+The film was also released by Touchstone Home Entertainment on Ultra HD Blu-ray on December 19, 2017, in the United States.